emb-riscv/specs-markdown/eabi.md

 As a secondary goal, if possible, it should remain consistent when applied to the reduced register set used by the RV32E devices.

-TODO: This is a very preliminary proposal and must be discussed thouroghly with the compiler maintainers.
+TODO: This is a very preliminary proposal and must be discussed thoroughly with the compiler maintainers.

 TODO: Check if it is ok to use x5 for the stack limit.
 In Volume I, 2.5, it is mentioned as alternate link register.